 Potential problem loans are those loans which are not categorized as impaired, restructured, non-accrual or 90+ days past due, but where current information indicates that the borrower may not be able to comply with present loan repayment terms.
 Management assesses the potential for loss on such loans as it would with other problem loans and has considered the effect of any potential loss in determining its provision for probable loan losses.
-Potential problem loans of \$50.1 million at December 31, 2013 were less than the \$58.1 million reported at December 31, 2012.
-The balance of potential problem loans is a reflection of continued challenging economic conditions; however, we do not believe the potential losses will be as great as seen in certain years in the past.
+Potential problem loans of \$30.9 million at December 31, 2014 were less than the \$50.1 million reported at December 31, 2013.
+The decline in balance of potential problem loans is a reflection of our continued focus on strengthening credit quality as the broader economy continues to improve following the recession.
+We do not believe the potential losses associated with these potential problem loans will be as great as seen in the past.
 Management continues to monitor these credits and anticipates that restructurings, guarantees, additional collateral or other planned actions will result in full repayment of the debts.
-As of December 31, 2013, management identified no other loans that represent or result from trends or uncertainties which management reasonably expected to materially impact future operating results, liquidity or capital resources.
-As of December 31, 2013, management was not aware of any information about any other credits which caused management to have serious doubts as to the ability of such borrower(s) to comply with the loan repayment terms.
+As of December 31, 2014, management identified no other loans that represent or result from trends or uncertainties which management reasonably expected to materially impact future operating results, liquidity or capital resources.
+As of December 31, 2014, management was not aware of any information about any other credits which caused management to have serious doubts as to the ability of such borrower(s) to comply with the loan repayment terms.